elphinhote/Refractor_Hmwk/README.md

 I've learned how to connect links for functionality.

-Consolidate code and make css less cluttered and more efficient.
+Consolidate code and make CSS less cluttered and more efficient.

 I;ve learned to use HTML5 semantics and deploy the application to url.